Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 ## Cleanup
 Duration: 1

-Use the section to clean Up to remove all the Snowflake Objects and the Data that you already load :
+Use the section to clean Up to remove all the Snowflake Objects and the Data that you already load:

 ![Puppy](./assets/CleanUp.png)